DavidCombita/marvelApp/README.md

 Information about this API:
 **Your rate limit:3000 calls/day**

-We must show all the information with respect this mock ups
+We must show all the information with respect this mock ups:

 ![Diagrama-mockup-marvel.drawio.png](imgDocs%2FDiagrama-mockup-marvel.drawio.png)
 ![Diagrama-mockup-marvel-2.png](imgDocs%2FDiagrama-mockup-marvel-2.png)